 - Brush for 30 seconds on each side.

 - Praise your dog throughout, and offer a reward when done.

-- Rinse brushes well, replace every few months and do not share among dogs.
+- Rinse brushes well, replace them every few months, and do not share among dogs.

 Tools with teeth